 - Olympic Boulevard and the Ethnic Wall (Downtown)

 - Ruínas Park (Santa Teresa)

-Since most hotels and hostels usually offer free breakfast to their guests, I’ve considered the estimate of USD $20.00/day on food comprising two major meals and also some spare cash in case you get the munchies or want to try out any of our local delicacies, like the famous brigadeiro (a candy made out of chocolate and condensed milk) or some pastel (if there are any open food markets nearby where you’re staying, I highly recommend you try this with some caldo de cana – sugarcane juice, yummy!).
+Since most hotels and hostels usually offer free breakfast to their guests, I’ve considered the estimate of USD $20.00/day on food comprising two major meals and also some spare cash in case you get the munchies or want to try out any of our local delicacies, like the famous brigadeiro (a candy made out of chocolate and condensed milk – check the video below) or some pastel (if there are any open food markets nearby where you’re staying, I highly recommend you try this with some caldo de cana – sugarcane juice, yummy!).

 To give you a better idea on values, I’ve calculated a few estimates based on the following options:

 |Category||Average Price BRL||Average Price USD|

 |A la Carte Meals (per person)||R$80,00||$16.00|